 5. Planned User Research

-“User research is how you will know your product or service will work in the real world, with real people.
-It’s where you will uncover or validate the user needs which should form the basis of what you are designing”
+User research is how you will know your product or service will work in the real world, with real people.
+It’s where you will uncover or validate the user needs which should form the basis of what you are designing.

 Metrics of Success

 There are two ways of measuring UX design success – quantitative and qualitative.

-- Qualitative methods include assessing the ability of users to navigate the UI effortlessly, and their ability to complete a set of tasks.
+- Qualitative methods include assessing the ability of users to navigate the UI effortlessly and their ability to complete a set of tasks.
 It adds credibility to your research findings.

-Thus, it’s advisable to use a combination of quantitative and qualitative techniques in measuring design success.
+It’s advisable to use a combination of quantitative and qualitative techniques in measuring design success.